-Between Memorial Day and Labor Day, Public Health monitors local swim beaches to determine if they are safe for swimming and recreation.
-If there is a problem with algae or bacteria in the water, advisory signs will be posted at the lake to notify of the potential health risk.
+Between Memorial Day and Labor Day, Public Health monitors local designated swim beaches to determine if the water quality is safe for swimming and recreation.
+If there is a problem with algae or E.Coli bacteria in the water, advisory signs will be posted at the lake.

 Current beach information

 Below you will find current advisories for lakes that have designated swim beaches monitored by Clark County Public Health.
 Health concerns observed at other locations will be added when warranted.